SERVICES WE OFFER

 Wildlife Viewing

-Eco-tourism was an very exciting part of the services that we provided for many years.
+Eco-tourism was a very exciting part of the services that we provided for many years.
 More recently, The Wildlife Project has been working on a Public Broadcasting System television video series called "Wildlife Watching".
 This series aspires to inform viewers (from seasoned biologists to the backyard bird watcher) about the "where, when, and how" of wildlife watching.
 We travel to a new site each episode, and recommend trails and vistas for seeing the wildlife we've captured for our show.
 For more information, check out the website at WildlifeWatching.com.